FennellPamela-FS/8-hope/docs/research/R1-Notes.md

 ## Reference Links
-Use this section to highlight your own independent research.
-Replace the example references below with your own links and recommended resources.
-For example...

-**Resource 1: Title**
+**Resource 1: Feature Branch Workflow**
-[Name of Site or Article Here](https://www.someaddress.com/full/url/): Here's what I learned about...
+[FBWF Simplified](https://gist.github.com/eMediaLab/20a1420d24828e83d52ae58d9ea5c10e): This was a great resource to use as a refresher to what I have learned about FBWF.

-**Resource 2: Title**
+**Resource 2: Git feature branch Workflow**
-[Name of Site or Article Here](https://www.someaddress.com/full/url/): This site showed me how to...
+[Atlassian](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow): This site showed me how to understand collaborating workflows.

-**Resource 3: Title**
-[Name of Site or Article Here](https://www.someaddress.com/full/url/): This article explains that...
+**Resource 3: Elevator Pitch Examples: Crafting Your Perfect 30- Or 60-Second Pitch**
+[Teamly](https://www.teamly.com/blog/elevator-pitch-examples/#30-second_elevator_pitch_examples): This article explains that crafting a 30-second pitch is between 2-3 sentences and roughly 60 words.
+Make it short and make it memorable.

 <br>

 **Note:**